LU-SIFE/ticketing/README.md

 New projects can be added by opening a [new issue](https://github.com/LU-SIFE/Web-Dev-Ticketing/issues/1), which is quickly reviewed, and then the details of the new project is posted to the README.
 These can be opened by anyone.

+Students can also use or open issues to discuss problems they are having with a specific project.

 Project #1 is an example project, I will use this ticketing system as an example.

 ---